Shifting and splitting of resonance lines due to dynamical friction in plasmas

-which is the same as calculated directly from nonlinear theory (Ref. \citep{LestzDuarte2020Submitted}).
+which is the same as calculated directly from nonlinear theory (Ref. \citep{LestzDuartePoP2021}).
 In the absence of drag, the saturation in Eq. \eqref{eq:SatLevel} recovers the level calculated in Ref. \citep{BerkPPR1997}.
+While not possible to express in terms of elementary functions, it can nonetheless be proven analytically that the QL saturation level also reproduces the fully nonlinear one whenever a steady state solution exists.

+Fig \ref{FigWindFunc}(c) shows the time evolution of the mode amplitude in fully nonlinear simulations.
+The saturation levels are in excellent agreement with the unapproximated analytic expression \footnote{See Supplemental Material {[}url{]}, Sec.
+6, which includes \citep{Lilley2009PRL,LestzDuartePoP2021}}, and demonstrate that even moderate amounts of drag can appreciably increase the saturated mode amplitude.
+For example, $\alpha/\nu=0.6$ yields a 40\% increase in the saturated amplitude relative to if drag were neglected.
+Consequently, this increase in mode amplitude enhances the resonant particle transport, as shown in Fig. \ref{FigWindFunc}(b).
+As $\alpha/\nu$ is increased from 0.6 to 0.8, the magnitude of $\delta f$ nearly doubles.

-\textit{Resonance splitting due to large drag}.\textemdash It is also interesting to consider the structure of the resonance when drag dominates over scattering, corresponding to instabilities which will eventually reach a strongly nonlinear regime \citep{Lilley2009PRL}.
-Although for $\alpha/\nu>0.96$ no steady state solution is allowed within the near-threshold perturbation theory \citep{Lilley2009PRL}, all of the derivations to this point nonetheless remain valid up until the mode amplitude exceeds the assumed $\omega_{b}^{2}/\nu^{2}\ll1$ ordering.
-Hence the formulas for the resonance function (Eq. \ref{eq:WscattNdrag}) and perturbed distribution (Eq. \ref{eq:deltafIntegrated}) can be applied to the early growth phase for these instabilities.
+\textit{Resonance splitting due to large drag}.\textemdash It is also interesting to consider the structure of the resonance when drag dominates over scattering, corresponding to instabilities which will eventually reach a strongly nonlinear regime, with the potential for substantial transport.
+Although for $\alpha/\nu>0.96$ no steady state solution is allowed within the near-threshold perturbation theory \citep{Lilley2009PRL}, all of the derivations to this point nonetheless remain valid during the early growth phase, up until the mode amplitude exceeds the assumed $\left|\omega_{b}^{2}\right|/\nu^{2}\ll1$ ordering.

-For $\alpha\gg\nu$, a pronounced splitting of the resonance function occurs.
-Instead of being localized around a single peak, $\mathcal{R}(v)$ splits into several peaks of comparable magnitude, as shown in Fig. \ref{FigWindFunc-2}(a).
-Simultaneously, the resonance function broadens beyond its original width proportional to $\nu$, instead becoming proportional to $\alpha$.
+For $\alpha\gg\nu$, a pronounced splitting of the resonance function occurs, as shown in Fig. \ref{FigWindFunc-2}(a).
+Simultaneously, the resonance function broadens beyond its original width, proportional to $\nu$, instead becoming proportional to $\alpha$.
 It can be shown from Eq. \eqref{eq:WscattNdrag} that for $kv<\omega$ in the limit of $(kv-\omega)^{2}\gg\alpha^{2}\gg\nu^{2}\gg\gamma^{2}$, the resonance function has the following asymptotic behavior: